drgrib/alfred/README.md

 ## A Simple Example
 Let's say we want to create a simple script filter that converts a given argument to title case, lowercase, or uppercase, for which Go conveniently has built-in support.

 Let's start by prototyping our logic in Go with a `case.go` file in our workflow folder.
-We can prototype our logic on the command line or in an editor of our choice using pure Go:
+We can do this on the command line or in an editor of our choice using pure Go:

 ``` go
 package main